If you’re asked, “how much do you bench, bro?” and your answer is “not enough,” I truly sympathize with you.

-The decline bench press works the lower pectoral muscles, which can make your pecs look more defined.
-Here, the bench is set 15-30 degrees on a decline, which makes it less stressful on your back and shoulders than flat bench press.
+The decline bench press works the lower pectoral muscles, making your pecs look more defined.
+Here, the bench is set 15-30 degrees on a decline, which makes it less stressful on your back and shoulders than the flat bench press.

-Just make sure to rest your chest and shoulders the day after your bench-press workout, as it can reduce your risk of injury significantly.
+Make sure to rest your chest and shoulders the day after your bench-press workout, as it can significantly reduce your risk of injury.

 Tips To Build A Bigger Bench Press

 In addition to proper form and bench setup, you can improve and build your bench press and chest size with these tried and tested tips.

 1. Make Sure You’re Eating Right

 You could do all the exercises you’d like, but unless you pair them with an appropriate nutritional intake, your results won’t show.
 So, eat enough calories and protein to build strength and size, and you’ll be able to press some really big numbers.
 But make sure you monitor your intake because eating too many calories will likely add weight to all body parts.

 Use supportive gear to take your workout to the next level as you go up in weight for your bench press.